jameswei1/flipp-takehome/README.md

 ### Limitations and Next Steps
 Limitations:
 * Terraform state file is not stored ideally (should be in a remote S3 bucket)
-    * Didn't get to that, oh well
+    * Didn't get to that
-* Am using shell scripts and SSH for configuration management (should ideally use SaltStack, Ansible Playbooks, etc.)
+* Am using terraform remote-exec provisioner and SSH for configuration management (should ideally use SaltStack, Ansible Playbooks, etc.)
-    * Didn't get to that, oh well
+    * Didn't get to that
 * Website looks very simple
 * SSH keys are actually generated and used on Github Runners by Apply workflow.
 Not very safe.